EthanR168/QuackNet/README.md

 ## Highlights

--   **Custom Architecures:** Define and train neural networks with fully customisable architectures
+-   **Custom Architectures:** Define and train neural networks with fully customisable architectures
 -   **Optimisation Algorithms:** Includes Gradient Descent, Schostatstic Gradient Descent and Adam optimiser for efficient training
 -   **Loss and Activation Functions:** Prebuilt support for common loss and activation functions with the option to make your own
 -   **Layer Support:**